Staff

 Christine Steiner

-She is also an adjunct professor of law at Loyola Law School in visual arts law, and has been a visiting professor in programs of international art law in Florence and Cambridge.
-She speaks frequently on art law topics, currently serves on the editorial board of the Journal of the Copyright Society of the United States, and is active in the arts nationally.
+Christine Steiner is an art lawyer.
+Prior to private practice, Christine served as Secretary and General Counsel of the J. Paul Getty Trust; as Assistant General Counsel of the Smithsonian Institution; Assistant Attorney General of Maryland for state colleges and universities; and Principal Counsel of the Maryland state public education system.
+Christine is an adjunct professor of law at Loyola Law School, and has been a visiting professor in programs of international art law in Florence and Cambridge.
+She speaks frequently on art law topics, serves on the editorial board of the Journal of the Copyright Society of the United States, and is active in the arts nationally.
 She has been recognized consistently by Best Lawyers, the prestigious national peer-ranking organization, for her contributions to Art Law.
+Christine joined Holt/Smithson Foundation’s Board in 2019.

 James Lingwood

-James Lingwood is Co-Director of Artangel, a London-based not-for-profit organisation that commissions, produces and presents new site-specific projects by contemporary artists, film-makers, composers, writers.
-He also works as an independent curator for museums around the world, most recently curating Richard Hamilton; Serial Obsessions for the Museum of Modern and Contemporary Art, Seoul, 2017-18, and Luigi Ghirri: The Map and the Territory, Photographs from the 1970s for the Museum Folkwang, Essen; Museo Nacional Reina Sofía, Madrid; Jeu de Paume, Paris and Hayward Gallery, London, 2018-20.
-In 1993-94, he curated the survey exhibition Robert Smithson - The Entropic Landscape, for IVAM, Valencia; Palais des Beaux-Arts, Brussels; and Musée d'art contemporain, Marseille; and in 2002 the exhibition Bernd and Hilla Becher / Robert Smithson: Field Trips at Museu Serralves, Porto.
+James Lingwood is Co-Director of Artangel, a London-based nonprofit organization that commissions, produces, and presents new site-specific projects by contemporary artists, film-makers, composers, and writers.
+James also works as an independent curator for museums around the world.
+Recent exhibitions include Richard Hamilton: Serial Obsessions for the Museum of Modern and Contemporary Art, Seoul (2017-18) and Luigi Ghirri: The Map and the Territory, Photographs from the 1970s for Museum Folkwang in Essen, Museo Nacional Reina Sofía in Madrid, Jeu de Paume in Paris, and Hayward Gallery, London (2018-20).
+In 1993-94 he curated Robert Smithson—The Entropic Landscape for IVAM Valencia, Palais des Beaux-Arts Brussels, and Musée d'art contemporain, Marseille, and in 2002 the exhibition Bernd and Hilla Becher / Robert Smithson: Field Trips at Museu Serralves, Porto.
+James joined Holt/Smithson Foundation’s Board in 2020.

 Jane Crawford

 Jane Crawford studied art history at Finch College in NYC.
 She first met Robert Smithson while working as an assistant to the Finch College Museum Director.
-After graduating in 1970, she worked in several galleries before creating the Foundation of Art Performances and Projects, dedicated to performance and site specific works.
-Since 1978 she has been the director of the Gordon Matta-Clark Estate and a filmmaker working with Robert Fiore.
+After graduating in 1970, she worked in several galleries before creating the Foundation of Art Performances and Projects, which was dedicated to performance and site-specific works.
+Since 1978 Jane has been the director of the Gordon Matta-Clark Estate and a filmmaker, working with Robert Fiore.
 Nancy Holt, who was a close personal friend, invited Jane Crawford to make the films Rundown (1984) and Sheds (2004).
+Jane joined the Holt/Smithson Foundation Board in 2019.